-Mutual Funds Risk and return, Check Mutual funds -The risk and returns.
-Mutual funds, irrespective of their categories, cannot generate common returns on investments or have an equal degree of risk.
+Mutual Funds Risk and return: Mutual funds, irrespective of their categories, cannot generate common returns on investments or have an equal degree of risk.
 Higher risks are usually involved in equity funds compared to debt or bond funds.
 At the same time, there’s no specific class or type of mutual fund, which is universally suited for all investors.
 A simplified risk-return profile can be prepared (table 2) on the basis of long-term and short term capital gains taxation norms.
 An investor can always modify the holding period of investment subject to the norms set for that specific fund or scheme.
 Now check more details about “Mutual Funds Risk and return” from below…

 Mutual Funds Risk and Mutual Funds return